 El Cap Meadow

-This meadow is pretty spectacular any time of year.
+This meadow is pretty spectacular for a Yosemite elopement any time of year.
 There are giant peaks looking over you at every angle.
-El Capitan stands to the north, and the Catherdral Rocks and Spires to the South.
+El Capitan stands to the north and the Catherdral Rocks and Spires to the South.
 Black Oaks line the west, and the mighty Merced River on the east.
 The meadow is under restoration, so make sure to stay on the paths that have been left for access.
 This is a great example of a place that sees a lot of visitors and needs to be respected.
 The meadow used to be very trampled, and people would drive and walk anywhere they pleased.
 Thankfully, it’s on its way to being a lush, thriving meadow again.

 El Cap is very easily accessed, it’s right on North Side Drive (the road out of the vally).
 There is lots of parking, but all on the side of the road.
-Use caution here, cars seem to blindingly pull out into the road at all times, and others will be wandering into the road with eyes only upon El Cap.
+Use caution here, cars will blindingly pull out into the road at all times, and others will be wandering into the road with eyes only upon El Cap.
 There aren’t any restrooms here, with the closest either at Yosemite Lodge or Swinging Bridge.

 Yosemite Elopement Fees & Rules

-There is a few more things to think about when planning a Yosemite Elopement.
+There are a few more things to think about when planning a Yosemite Elopement.
 The National Park Service has a few rules to follow that I will mention here.
 First, to get married in the park you will need a special use permit.
 It cost $150, and you will need to apply 21 days in advance.
 If you have 10 people or less you can get married anywhere in the park, but this includes the photographer and the officiant as well.
 Over 10 people in the party and you’ll have to stick to one of the locations that NP has designated.
-Finally, you’ll need a marriage license that you can get at the county clerks office.
+Finally, you’ll need a marriage license that you can get at the county clerk’s office.
 The closest one to Yosemite Valley is in Mariposa, CA (Mariposa County Clerk, 4982 10th St, Mariposa, CA 95338Â 209-966-2007).

 One last thing to always remember is to practice the principles of Leave No Trace.
 If we can all do this we can collectively help sustain healthy and vibrant natural lands that we can all enjoy for hopefully many, many years to come!
 If you’re not familiar with this, take a few seconds to look over their website here! https://lnt.org